PiotrMachowski/Home-Assistant-custom-components-TGE/README.md

 You can override values returned by this integration by providing value templates for chosen sensors.
 This functionality is available in "Configure" menu.

+WARNING: calculations are performed using zł/MWh and MWh - templates should return values using the same units.
+Conversion to units configured in the previous step is performed automatically in the later steps of data processing.

 [Example templates](https://github.com/PiotrMachowski/Home-Assistant-custom-components-TGE/discussions/categories/price-templates)

 ### Displaying the data